-Also on display are shapes sculptured by using a verity of discarded materials such as frame, mudguards, forks, handle bars, metal wires, play marbles, pieces of state, burnt bricks and even hair recovered from barber shops.
-This is a perfect example of demonstrating how urban and sanitary ware, crockery etc. can be fruitfully recycled and used in creative pursuit.
+Also on display are shapes sculptured by using a verity of discarded materials such as frame, mudguards, forks, handlebars, metal wires, play marbles, pieces of slate, burnt bricks, and even hair recovered from barbershops.
+This is a perfect example of demonstrating how urban and sanitary ware, crockery, etc. can be fruitfully recycled and used in a creative pursuit.

-The open air sculptures and concealed gateways separating them are at places enhanced by a waterfall, pools and an open air theatre with proper stage setting.
+The open-air sculptures and concealed gateways separating them are at places enhanced by a waterfall, pools, and an open-air theatre with proper stage setting.
 The layout of the garden is based on the fantasy of a lost kingdom.
-The moment one enters the garden the small entrance doors make the head bow, and opens up an ambience of royal humbleness.
-One has to pass through a verity of doorways, archways, vestibules, streets and lanes of different scales and dimensions, each one opening into a new array of display or courtyards and chambers lending an air of suspense and curiosity at every corner, at every turn.
+The moment one enters the garden the small entrance doors make the head bow, and opens up an ambiance of royal humbleness.
+One has to pass through a verity of doorways, archways, vestibules, streets, and lanes of different scales and dimensions, each one opening into a new array of display or courtyards and chambers lending an air of suspense and curiosity at every corner, at every turn.

-The garden is a also a focal point of quite a few festivals organized in the city.
-During the Teej festival the Rock Garden assumes a festive look, and becomes a special attraction for tourists.
-It is a fairly big park, and very interesting for an artist and a photographer.
+The garden is also a focal point of quite a few festivals organized in the city.
+During the Teej festival, the Rock Garden assumes a festive look and becomes a special attraction for tourists.
+It is a fairly big park and very interesting for an artist and a photographer.
 For a normal person too, it would be a pleasant surprise and he would start wondering how such ideas get conceived.

-At first you won’t be able to guess its vastness, but with each phase another hidden like area will be revealed.
+At first, you won’t be able to guess its vastness, but with each phase, another hidden area will be revealed.
 It was that vast.
 A day can be easily passed strolling in this vast garden.
 But summer months can be killing inside the garden – it really becomes hot and you have to run out for fresh air.